Spot reduction: Muscle growth vs fat reduction in human body

 In a randomized control study, scientists sought to determine a link between skeletal muscle size and surrounding fat on a specific body part when exposed to strength training.
 They compared the muscle and fat content of high-caliber tennis players' dominant and non-dominant forearms.
 The method used in this study to examine the amount of subcutaneous fat between the tennis players' arms, was a skinfold caliper.
 (There are a multitude of tests that can help determine body fat percentage).
 After measuring the two arms, they found that the girth of the dominant arms was greater because these muscles were used more than the non-dominant arm muscles.
 However, the skinfold measure showed no difference if the amount of subcutaneous fat on either of the arms.
 This proved that the muscles on the dominant arms grew due to hypertrophy of the muscle, yet the amount of fat surrounding the muscle on the dominant arms was not reduced from this increase.
 There was no proof of spot reduction taking place.

 Abdominal exercise vs abdominal fat

 In another randomized study, scientists divided 24 sedentary adults, ages 18–40, into an exercise group and a control group.
 The exercise group added 7 abdominal exercises, 2 sets of 10 reps each, 5 days a week, for 6 weeks, into their daily routines.
 The scientists discovered that at the end of the 6 weeks, through comparing a variety of endurance tests, body composition tests, and anthropometrics, the subcutaneous fat around the abdominal region did not shrink.
 However, muscular endurance of the core region did improve when comparing the before and after of the number of sit-ups between the post-study exercise group and control group.
-Therefore, even though an increase in muscular development of a certain region in the body took place, it did not remove the fat around the muscles.
+Therefore, even though an increase in muscular development of a certain region in the body could take place, it did not remove the fat around the muscles.
 Again, there was no proof of spot reduction taking place.